openjdk/jmh/README.md

 Run with `-h` to see the command line options available.

-When dealing with large projects, it is customary to keep the benchmarks in a separate subproject, which then depends on the tested modules via the usual build dependencies.
+When dealing with large projects, it is customary to keep the benchmarks in a separate sub-project, which then depends on the tested modules via the usual build dependencies.

 ### IDE Support